mwandas/Anthropic-Client/README.md

 Enter your message (or 'exit' to quit): It is incorrecct.

 You:  It is incorrecct.
-claude-3-5-haiku-20241022:  I apologize, but my previous answer was correct.
+Haiku 3.5: I apologize, but my previous answer was correct.
 Let me explain:

 The word "strawberry" has 2 'r' letters:
 - One 'r' in "straw"